Starting studies after an absence

 Laurea's students find all relevant information regarding their studies in the student intra LINK. (requires signing in).
 If your Laurea password has expired or you have forgotten your password, you can reset your account at https://my.laurea.fi/ with your online bank ID.

-The student cannot receive any grades in the student register or any guidance from Laurea during their absence.
-In addition, the student is not entitled to any student benefits when absent.
+The student cannot receive any grades in the student register or is not entitled to any student benefits when absent.
+The student can have a guidance from Laurea during their absence.
 If you are planning on being absent from your studies, please note that possible changes in the curricula might affect the study offering at Laurea.
 Also, note that a student who is on discretionary extension of their study entitlement cannot register as absent.

 For students who started their studies before 1.8.2015.